MrKnowItAlll/TopUpEvernodeHosts/README.md

 # TopUpEvernodeHosts
-Small script to top up Evernode Hosts XAH balance Script asks for your Domain name, then queries Evernode hosts under that domain.
+Small script to top up Evernode Hosts XAH balance Script asks for your Domain name, then queries Evernode hosts under that domain or Email.
 Then you can specify which amount of XAH you wish to TopUp the hosts, the script will calculate the diff and send to all your hosts from the specified sender which you will be asked to enter its seed.

+If you find this Helpfull, you can but me a Cup of coffee at rXRPncvJ7VVw6nrbCdXwDnSLKx7FMdVj6

 # Setup
     git clone https://github.com/MrKnowItAlll/TopUpEvernodeHosts.git